-We believe we own sufficient factory space and equipment to produce an adequate amount of product to meet anticipated future requirements for at least the next two years.
+We believe we own or have access to sufficient factory space and equipment to produce an adequate amount of product to meet anticipated future requirements for at least the next two years.
 With expansion into new geographic markets, we may establish additional manufacturing facilities to better serve those new markets.